FreeAndFair/ColoradoRLA/docs/24_sos_run_book.md

 The County Update table allows the Secretary of State to see which Counties have uploaded which files.
 When the Counties have uploaded the necessary files, the Secretary of State can proceed to define the audit — choose contests and set the risk limit — using the dropdown menu on the upper left.

-**[SCREENSHOT NEEDS UPDATE] [show realistic County status] **

 ![Define the Audit Button](./screenshots/3-sos_define_audit_button_in_dropdown.png)

-The County Update table allows the Secretary of State to see which Counties have uploaded which files.

 ### 25.2.2 (I) Selecting Contests